 From Education to Ecology

-EarthWorks Institute programs are lead by highly trained, diversely practiced guides, with over 20 years of combined experience in developing environmental and educational programs.
+EarthWorks programs are delivered by highly trained guides with over 20 years of experience in developing wilderness education programs.
 Learn more about our guides in the profiles below.

 Licensed Mental Health Counselor & Nature Therapist

 Mary is a holistic psychotherapist with a Ph.
 D. in psychotherapy from the Institute of Transpersonal Psychology in Palo Alto, CA. and a Master of Science in Counselor Education from Alfred University.
 Her work focuses on promoting growth and healing through the facilitation of awareness of the mind, body, spirit connection which, has taken place in a variety of settings: through graduate student teaching, in workshops, and in individual psychotherapy.

 Until retirement, Mary served as a Global faculty member at Sofia University (formerly The Institute of Trans-personal Psychology) in the Spiritual Psychology Masters specialization.
 Today her workshops and work with Earthworks focus on self-awareness through creative expression/movement and mindfulness in nature.
 Her individual client and volunteer work encompass nature therapy, talk therapy and Phoenix Rising Yoga Therapy (for which she is also a certified instructor), a mind/body approach to wellness and wholeness.
 Aside from her work in therapy, Mary has also been a lifelong hiker-member of the Adirondack Mountain Club, has a deep spiritual connection to nature and has joined EarthWorks as a guide to “help others fall in love with our amazing earth and let it help heal them.”